 It hurt me so much when I watched her do this for the first time.

 Spending a career doing vegan advocacy won’t necessarily turn you into a misanthrope or an elitist.
 But, one way or another, eventually you’ll be forced to acknowledge that to sway the public, you’ll need more than stirring rhetoric coupled with meticulous attention to accuracy.
-You can’t use reason to persuade people who haven’t learned how to think clearly.
-Nor can you force a compassionate worldview onto people who aren’t yet ready to embrace it.
+Reason doesn’t persuade people who haven’t learned to think clearly.

 Don’t Fall Into Despair

-One of my favorite people in the animal protection movement often fell into despair during her multi-year effort to get her city to tear down its horrifically antiquated animal shelter, and replace it with an appropriate facility.
+One of my animal activist friends often fell into despair during her protracted effort to get her city to tear down its antiquated animal shelter and replace it with an appropriate facility.
 Mandy knew that every year, scores of animals were being euthanized, not for lack of homes, but because her town’s shelter was too decrepit to attract people to visit and adopt.

-We live in a violent and insensitive world, and often the efforts we make to protect animals don’t bear immediate fruit.
-There’s a fundamental Buddhist teaching that can be a great help to everyone having an experience like Mandy’s.
-And that teaching is: work to the best of your ability with no attachment to outcomes.
+We live in a violent and insensitive world, and the efforts we make to protect animals seldom produce immediate wins.
+One common Buddhist teaching can help activists overcome feelings of hopelessness: simply work to the best of your ability with no attachment to outcomes.

 In the end, your effectiveness in animal protection will be a reflection of your character and the virtues you bring to animal protection.
-If you’re patient, diligent, and kind, and if you persevere over years and decades, the impact you have will be massive.
-Keep in mind that your total impact will mostly arrive during the final third of your activist career.
+If you’re patient, diligent, and kind, and if you work steadily for years and decades, the impact you have will be massive.
+Most of your impact will probably arrive during the final third of your activist career.
 That’s because, as you gain experience, your effectiveness will constantly grow.
 As time passes, your expertise will enable you to better spot important opportunities, and you’ll have the skill-set needed to score quick victories.

 Minimum Viable Products

-If you decide to create something for the vegan community, I’ve got one valuable piece of advice.
+If you decide to create something for the vegan community, let me offer a piece of advice.
 No matter what you’re making—whether it’s a book or an article of clothing or a food product—it’s usually wise to start out by releasing something small.
-In this respect, there’s an influential concept used by the technology industry that’s worth considering: creating a Minimum Viable Product (MVP).
+This approach, known as a Minimum Viable Product (MVP), is a fundamental strategy used by technology startups.

-There are a couple of great advantages to an MVP.
+There are a couple of great advantages to starting with an MVP.
 First, it minimizes your losses in the event that your creation fails to find an audience.
-Second, it’s a low-cost way to enter a market and gain insights that can shape future, more ambitious releases.
+Second, it’s a low-cost way to enter a market and gain insights that can shape future releases that are more polished and perfected.

 No matter what you intend to create, it can usually start life as an MVP.
 One of the bestselling books in the animal rights movement, Peter Singer’s Animal Liberation, started out as an essay of the same title.
 Only after it gained significant attention after being published in the New York Review of Books did Singer expand his piece into a book.
 Plenty of today’s best-known brands of vegan foods and beverages started by being sold out of a booth at their founder’s local farmers’ market.
 And many of the largest regional VegFest events are outgrowths of monthly potlucks and meetups that enabled the local vegan community to gain critical mass.